No-knock warrant: Statistics

-The number of no-knock raids has increased from 3,000 in 1981 to more than 50,000 in 2005, according to Peter Kraska, a criminologist at Eastern Kentucky University in Richmond.
+The number of no-knock raids increased from 3,000 in 1981 to more than 50,000 in 2005, according to Peter Kraska, a criminologist at Eastern Kentucky University in Richmond.
 In 2010, Kraska estimated 60,000–70,000 no-knock or quick-knock raids were conducted by local police annually, the majority of which were looking for marijuana.
-Raids that lead to deaths of innocent people are increasingly common; since the early 1980s, forty bystanders have been killed, according to the Cato Institute in Washington, D.C.
+Raids that lead to deaths of innocent people are increasingly common.
+Since the early 1980s, forty bystanders have been killed, according to the Cato Institute in Washington, D.C.

 In Utah, no-knock warrants made up about 40% of warrants served by SWAT teams in 2014 and 2015, usually for drugs and usually done at night.
 In Maryland, 90% of SWAT deployments were to serve search warrants, with two-thirds through forced entry.

 From 2010 through 2016, at least 81 civilians and 13 officers died during SWAT raids, including 31 civilians and eight officers during execution of no-knock warrants.
 Half of the civilians killed were members of a minority.
 Of those subject to SWAT search warrants, 42% are black and 12% are Hispanic.
 Since 2011, at least seven federal lawsuits against officers executing no-knock warrants have been settled for over $1 million.